 This Tomahawk Steak has a melty texture with a fantastic creaminess from butter.
 Garlic and pepper boost the outer layer flavor with a charming aroma.
 The rare to the medium-rare interior will dissolve immediately in your mouth with a delicate after-taste.

 Processing the steak differently also leads to various outcomes for you.
-Let’s have a look at how people often serve their steak, shall we?
+Let’s have a look at how people often serve their steak.

 |Doneness Style||Time||Temperature||Pull Off Grill Temperature|